Blessing of animals: Pre-Christian

 The Lorscher Bienensegen, believed to date back to the 9th century, is a Christian bee-keeping prayer written in Old High German to bring honey bees back to their hives in good health, and may arise from earlier Anglo-Saxon and apparently pagan "For a Swarm of Bees" in pre-Christian Germanic areas.

 Christianity

-Saint Francis of Assisi is associated with the patronage of animals and it has become customary for Catholic and Anglican churches to carryout animal blessing ceremonies on his feast day of 4 October.
+Saint Francis of Assisi is associated with the patronage of animals and it has become customary for Catholic, Lutheran and Anglican churches to carryout animal blessing ceremonies on his feast day of 4 October.

 Saint Dwynwen is more known for being a Welsh patron saint of lovers but she is also lesser known as being the patron saint of sick animals which she would bless.

 Legend has it that in the 4th century, whole herds of wild animals would come for the blessing of Saint Blaise.

 Islam

 Cats

 According to legend, a cat saved Muhammad from a snake.
 In gratitude, Muhammad stroked the cat's back and forehead, thus blessing all cats with the righting reflex.